aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

       p3 = collect with data.nodes as p2 with data.property as "http://a.ml/vocabularies/apiContract#tag"
       operation_tags = collect_values with data.nodes as p3 with data.property as "http://a.ml/vocabularies/core#name"

-      common_tags = operation_tags & top_level_tags
+      $message = "Operation tags should be defined in global tags." common_tags = operation_tags & top_level_tags
       $result = (count(common_tags) == count(top_level_tags))
 ```